Klebert-Engineering/simfil/simfil-language.md

 ## Types

-Simfil supports the following scalar types: Null, Boolean, Integer, Real and String.
+Simfil supports the following scalar types: Null, Boolean, Integer, Real and String (and Model).
 All values but `null` and `false` are considered `true`, implicit boolean conversion takes place for operators `and` and `or` only.